JeremyAnsel/XwaToolsDownloader/XwaToolsDownloader/zip/readme.txt

 1) Run XwaToolsDownloader.exe.

 2) It will download the tools list ( "xwa_tools_list.txt" ) from GitHub.
-To redownload the list, delete the "xwa_tools_list.txt" file.

 3) It will create a directory named "_archives" and download the tools into this directory.
-Only the new tools are downloaded.

 4) It will extract the tools.
-Only the new tools are extracted.
+A warning will be shown if a tool directory already exist.